 We were married after I graduated high school.
 Jerry came to California from Chicago on vacation but fell in love with me and the great state of California.
 He stayed.
 We had two boys, Brian and Chris, in the early ’60s.
 Aaron came along in the ’70s.
 Because our family always preferred being outdoors, we took hiking and camping trips every year.
 The only fishing we ever did was trout fishing in the Sierras.
 That was usually just the passed time while Jerry was solo hiking for a day or two.
 In those days, we didn’t have the fishing equipment needed for backpacking like what is available now!

-In the mid 80’s the boys discovered fishing on Malibu Pier while I enjoyed sunbathing below on the beach.
+In the mid-’80s, the boys discovered fishing on Malibu Pier while I enjoyed sunbathing below on the beach.
 One day after a long afternoon on the beach, I picked up my things and headed for the end of the pier to get the boys.
 They wouldn’t budge.
-The bite was on and nothing I said would get them to stop reeling in the mackerel.
+The bite was on, and nothing I said would get them to stop reeling in the mackerel.

-Aaron silently followed us with his hands mostly in a prayer position.
+Aaron silently followed us with his hands, mainly in a prayer position.
 His prayers were answered when we returned to the dealership and bought the boat!
 That was almost 30 years ago!
 Short story: While I was at the Bassmaster Classic in March, I interviewed Bassmaster Elite angler John Crews.
 John informed me that Rick Hawkins is one of his best friends.
 Rick sold us our first boat in Long Beach.
-He went out with us the first day and taught us what we needed to know about towing, launching and driving the boat!
+He went out with us the first day and taught us what we needed to know about towing, launching, and driving the boat!
 It’s a day Aaron and I will never forget.

 From the beginning, we always took care of our boats and equipment, and we took our fishing seriously.
-We watched all the fishing shows and many times Aaron would say things like, “I want to be the youngest angler to win the Classic!”
+We watched all the fishing shows, and many times Aaron would say things like, “I want to be the youngest angler to win the Classic!”